 Leadership Louisville Center Offering Virtual Learning Opportunities – Includes Free Microlearning Sessions, new Virtual Training Courses, Thought Leadership events, and new Podcast featuring local leaders

 The Leadership Louisville Center continues to provide access to virtual leadership learning in response to the pandemic.
 Offerings include free Leadership Green Room Microlearning sessions open to all and new virtual leadership training courses in the Leadership Green Room designed to build essential skills needed for today’s workforce.

-The Center is increasing access to leadership learning through its new, free Leadership Green Room Microlearning offerings.
-Now virtual, and free for members and guests, the Center’s Thought Leadership Series allows community members to stay informed and connected with leaders and important issues.
-Launched this week, the Leadership Louisville Podcast features candid conversations with local leaders and is hosted by former radio personality and director of community leadership for the Center, Aaron Miller.
+To continue fostering connections to strengthen the social fabric of our community, the Center’s Thought Leadership Series presented by Baird is now virtual and free for members and guests, allowing community members to stay informed and connected with leaders and important issues.
+Launched last month, the Leadership Louisville Podcast features candid conversations with local leaders and is hosted by former radio personality and director of community leadership for the Center, Aaron Miller.